Air Force Sergeants Association: Structure

 AFSA is governed by a 12-member executive council.
 On the council are a president, vice president, and two trustees (representing the uniformed services, and retired & veteran personnel) who are elected by the general membership.
 There are seven geographical division presidents who are elected by their constituents.
 The former AFSA president serves as advisors to the council.
 A chief executive officer reports to the council and operates the international headquarters located in the Airmen Memorial Building in Suitland, Maryland.

 History

 AFSA was founded and incorporated on 3 May 1961, and has evolved into an organization highly respected by congressional members and Department of Defense officials.
 AFSA is a leading force on Capitol Hill and works closely with elected representatives and their staff members to assist in drafting proposals for legislation on issues related to military members and their families.
 AFSA testifies numerous times each year before House and Senate committees and sub-committees.
 AFSA also works closely with White House staff personnel and Pentagon officials to ensure that enlisted members' concerns are heard and acted upon.

+The AFSA Professional Airman's Conference is held annually so that senior leadership perspectives can be relayed to the Airman that attend and so that they can be informed of the Air Forces current direction and its future plans.